 The accumulation of RNA in abnormal cell compartments is detrimental because cytosolic fragments of RNA signify infections, while fragments of cytosolic or extracellular self-RNA suggest cellular dysfunctions or disruptions (Nikolaii N. Khodarev 2019).
-Specialized proteins known as RNA sensors or PRRs are found in cells that are able to identify particular RNA motifs or structures, such as double-stranded RNA (dsRNA) or specific RNA modifications (Danyang Li & Minghua Wu.
+Specialized proteins known as RNA sensors or PRRs are found in cells that canidentify particular RNA motifs or structures, such as double-stranded RNA (dsRNA) or specific RNA modifications (Danyang Li & Minghua Wu.
 2021).
-Endosomal Toll-like receptors (TLRs) in mammals are able to detect either single-stranded (ss) or double-stranded (ds) RNA.
+Endosomal Toll-like receptors (TLRs) in mammals can to detect either single-stranded (ss) or double-stranded (ds) RNA.
 (Dela Justina et al., 2020).
 Further, based on the location of RNA, the subcellular localization of mammalian receptors may promote self/nonself distinction.
-However, the majority of mammalian receptors share downstream signaling elements like the master transcription regulators nuclear factor (NF)-κB and interferon regulatory factor 3 (IRF3), as well as autoantibodies and diverse damage-associated molecular patterns (DAMPs) that transport DNA across membranes (Martin heil and Isaac Vega-Muñoz 2018).
-Innate immunity is stimulated against various threats through the type I interferon (IFN) response such as infection, physical injury or endogenous RNA damage.
+However, the majority of mammalian receptors share downstream signaling elements like the master transcription regulators nuclear factor (NF)-κB and interferon regulatory factor 3 (IRF3), as well as autoantibodies and diverse damage-associated molecular patterns (DAMPs) that transport DNA across membranes (Martin Heil and Isaac Vega-Muñoz 2018).
+Innate immunity is stimulated against various threats through the type I interferon (IFN) response, such as infection, physical injury, or endogenous RNA damage.
 These danger signals, also known as DAMPs, are evolutionarily conserved molecules of host origin that allow organisms to recognize the “damaged self” (GuanQun Liu and Michaela U Gack 2020).
-Also they appear in aberrant compartments such as the extracellular space or in the case of molecules of mitochondrial, nuclear origin or cytoplasm (Choi and Klessi 2016; Ranf 2016; Yatim et al., 2017).
-The RNA sensors include the a.RIG-I-like receptors (RLRs) which are cytosolic sensors that identify dsRNA, especially those produced by viruses (Jann Rehwinkel & Michaela UGack 2020).
+Also, they appear in aberrant compartments such as the extracellular space or in the case of molecules of mitochondrial, nuclear origin, or cytoplasm (Choi and Klessi 2016; Ranf 2016; Yatim et al., 2017).
+The RNA sensors include the a.RIG-I-like receptors (RLRs), which are cytosolic sensors that identify dsRNA, especially those produced by viruses (Jann Rehwinkel & Michaela UGack 2020).
 Whereas, b.
-Toll-like receptors (TLRs): such as TLR3, TLR7, and TLR8, are found in endosomes and are able to identify RNA from viral infections (Sandra N. Lester andter and KuLi 2013), c.
+Toll-like receptors (TLRs): such as TLR3, TLR7, and TLR8, are found in endosomes to identify RNA from viral infections (Sandra N. Lester andter and KuLi 2013), c.
 Another cytosolic sensor that can identify RNA is Melanoma Differentiation-Associated Protein 5 (MDA5) (Peterterr Duewell et al., 2015).
 Finally d.NLRP1: A protein that activates the inflammasome and detects dsRNA (Hirokiokii Mitoma et al., 2013).